ligato/docs/docs/plugins/vpp-plugins.md

 **Interface Status Usage**

-To read status data, use any tool with access to a given database. etcdctl and agentctl to access etcd; redis-cli to access Redis; boltbrowser to access BoltDB, consul cli for consul, and so on..
+To read status data, use any tool with access to a given database. etcdctl and agentctl to access etcd; redis-cli to access Redis; boltbrowser to access BoltDB, consul cli for consul, and so on.

-Use `agentctl kvdb list` to read interface status for all interfaces:
+Read interface status for all interfaces:
 ```
 agentctl kvdb list /vnf-agent/vpp1/vpp/status/v2/interface/
 ```

 You can specify a particular interface by appending its name to the end of the key.

-Use `agentctl kvdb list` to read interface status of the `loop1`: and `memif11 interfaces respectively:
+Read interface status for `loop1`, and `memif1` interfaces respectively:
 ```
 agentctl kvdb list /vnf-agent/vpp1/vpp/status/v2/interface/loop1
 agentctl kvdb list /vnf-agent/vpp1/vpp/status/v2/interface/memif1